-* Private loan market grew as investors bought asset-backed
+* Private loan market grew as investors bought asset-backed securities

 * Defaults have risen since the financial crisis